TASK 2.16 Microcomputer Model Refinement

 The CDTC staff continues to make its own contributions to the regional GIS.
+During 2000-01, GIS data coverage development included refinement of both the state and local accident surveillance data conversions to ESRI GIS structures.
 Numerous GIS applications included drafts of the regional trails map, scenic byways maps, bike and pedestrian crash data maps and support mapping for various studies.

-CDTC's Civil Rights and Environmental Justice work will continue to be a major GIS product of 2004-05, along with Safety Management System work.
+CDTC's Civil Rights and Environmental Justice work will be a major GIS product of 2001-02, along with Safety Management System work.
 GIS will also play a larger role in the New Visions 2030 / New Visions for a Quality Region effort than was possible in the previous New Visions processes.

 TASK 2.31 Traffic Volume Report